 For Stampin’ Up! inks, you really need to use Stampin’ Up! cardstock.
 I buy Whisper White like it’s going out of style.
 The paper absorbs the ink beautifully – these products were designed to work together.
 I compared the use of Stampin’ Up! ink on Stampin’ Up! paper and Neenah paper with some photos in THIS POST.

 For Copics and colored pencils, I use Neenah Solar White cardstock.
 The Neenah cardstock really blends the Copics well with not a lot of bleeding.
 And, for colored pencils, this cardstock allows for a really smooth application.
-When I use SU cardstock with colored pencils, the color goes on really waxy and don’t blend very well.
+When I use SU cardstock with colored pencils, the color goes on really waxy and does’t blend very well.

 If you’re a regular blog reader, you know that I am not a fan of patterned paper.
 I think it’s because I just don’t know what to do with it, lol!
 I use it occasionally on a card, but I will say that I use it A LOT in my scrapbooking.
 There’s just no way I am creating my own paper for all those scrap pages!!
-I purchase a lot of Simply Scrappin’ Kits from Stampin’ Up!.
-They come with solid paper, patterned paper, and cardstock stickers.
-With the matching inks that I already have, they are a quick and easy way to get pages done.

 My Favorite Tool Basics